 - Keogh Plans work much much better than IRA’s.
 They are for the self-employed.

 a.
 Contribute to the maximum.
 And go for maximum tax savings impact.
-There’s 2 kinds: defined benefit and defined contribution. (check with the IRS rules to determine which one gives you the best tax savings.)
+There are 2 kinds: defined benefit and defined contribution. (check with the IRS rules to determine which one gives you the best tax savings.)

 c.
 DO NOT KEEP YOUR KEOGH OR IRA IN A BANK.
-Just make sure you roll over the funds directly into similar fund, plan or from one trustee to another.
+Just make sure you roll over the funds directly into a similar fund, plan, or from one trustee to another.

-- Don’t pay for insurance policy that “pays off the loan when the borrower dies”
+- Don’t pay for an insurance policy that “pays off the loan when the borrower dies”

 - IF for whatever reason you decide you want life insurance: DO NOT get Whole Life Insurance or Universal Life Insurance.
 These are RIP OFFS.
 Instead; go for Term Life Insurance.
 (Life insurance was initially designed to replace the loss of income of a particular family member when they die)